Chasing beetles like lucky charms

 Like finding a jackpot – this is how we imagine the work of expert Dr. Alexander Dostal when he is chasing extremely rare beetles.
 The probability to detect them at the Zoo Vienna is luckily higher.
 He is looking for beetles like he would for lucky charms.

 Surveying biodiversity, especially the abundance of very rare or endangered species, belong to the most important recommendations and strategies for biodiversity conservation in Austria.
-With the support of the Austrian Lotteries we are able to carry out one of our dearest projects – surveying native beetles on zoo grounds.
+With the support of the Austrian Lotteries we were able to carry out one of our dearest projects – surveying native beetles on zoo grounds.

 An evolutionary success story.